Boehringer Ingelheim, Novartis, Voyager Therapeutics, Asahi Kasei

 NASH : Boehringer Ingelheim s’associe à Ribocure Pharmaceuticals

 Boehringer Ingelheim will partner with Swedish biotech Ribocure Pharmaceuticals to develop new treatments for people with liver diseases, particularly NASH.
 To do this, the German laboratory will take advantage of the biotech technological platform which makes it possible to develop small interfering RNA (siRNA).
 The latter target pathogenic genes in hepatocytes by silencing their messenger RNA (mRNA).
 Through this approach, both companies hope to target previously inaccessible drug targets.
 Under the terms of the agreement, Ribocure will receive an upfront payment and is eligible for milestone payments.
-In total, the amount of the transaction could reach more than two billion dollars (€1.8 billion).
+In total, the amount of the transaction might reach more than two billion dollars (€1.8 billion).

 “This new partnership is part of our commitment to collaborate with peers around the world to address the interconnected nature of cardiovascular, renal and metabolic diseases.
 Our goal is to develop the next wave of innovative medicines”commented Søren Tullin, Senior Vice President and Global Head of Cardiometabolic Disease Research at Boehringer Ingelheim.